Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 These folks have (not unreasonably) concluded that there IS no sound argument, and no case that can be made in a courtroom-- imagining that if there were, surely someone in this long parade of gurus/activists/etc. would have presented it to the world before.
 At this point, most won't even look at anything new.
 Those in that profession must be persuaded to look, and to understand that they can now go into courtrooms across the country armed for bear.

 Most everyone reading these words knows someone in that profession.
-Please go to the trouble of printing out the Brief Introduction To The Income Tax, the press release linked above, and similar material available on this site, and then sit down with your acquaintances in the legal profession and see that they read these documents through.
+Please go to the trouble of printing out The Fascinating Truth About The Sixteenth Amendment in its entirety (along with all supporting docs linked from within that page), and then sit down with your acquaintances in the legal profession and see that they read these documents through.
 Then watch 'It's Time To Learn The Truth About The "Income" Tax' and maybe 'The Q&A Movie' with them, and leave them a copy of CtC to read.
 Help get these folks involved in upholding the law.

 "A free people claim their rights as derived from the laws of nature, and not as the gift of their chief magistrate"